Chiarina Iregui, DDS, Diplomate-American Board of Dental Sleep Medicine

 If you or someone you know is running from a bear every night when they sleep, it is important to seek medical attention.
 A proper diagnosis and treatment, of which there are options, are essential to sleeping like a lamb.

-Author: Chiarina Iregui, DDS, is a dental sleep medicine specialist on the team at Pittsburgh Dental Sleep Medicine.
+Author: Chiarina Iregui, DDS, Diplomate -American Board of Dental Sleep Medicine is a provider at Pittsburgh Dental Sleep Medicine